JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 ## # … with 2,740 more rows
 ```

-However, you can now incorporate that separation into the `pivot_wider` itself!
+However, you can now incorporate that separation into the `pivot_longer` itself!
 One potential way to do it is by using the `names_sep` argument.
 You provide the string that separates the eventual column names and it'll take care of splitting it up.

 ```r
 joey %>%